hareland/simple-content-site/README.md

 A simple layer for setting up a simple website using Nuxt, Nuxt UI and Nuxt Content.

 ## 🛠️ Development

-This repository contains the CLI tool source code.

 ### Local Development